 8. Compliance resilience

 The issue of compliance resilience is related to hybrid working, lockdowns, and staff quarantine.
-It is likely to remain a big one in 2022.
 Certainly, the pandemic has tested firms' resilience to a great extent.
-But firms need to go further still as the FCA and the PRA have their eyes on the longer-term resilience of businesses.
+But firms need to go further still as the FCA, and the PRA have their eyes on the longer-term resilience of businesses.
 They have already laid down some firm markers regarding how they expect firms to demonstrate their resilience.

 Firms will be expected to produce and implement communication plans to accompany disrupted services (both internal and external) and demonstrate how these plans will operate in practice.